-‘Falsely implicated for political gains’, Chandrababu Naidu tells court a day after arrest
+‘Falsely implicated for political gains,’ Chandrababu Naidu tells court a day after arrest

-The former Andhra Pradesh chief minister was held on Saturday for allegedly misappropriating around Rs 550 crore of government funds.
+The former Andhra Pradesh chief minister was arrested on Saturday for allegedly misappropriating around Rs 550 crore of government funds.

 Former Andhra Pradesh Chief Minister Chandrababu Naidu on Sunday told a Vijayawada Anti-Corruption Bureau court that he has been “falsely implicated for political gains” in a corruption case, reported NDTV.